k7ilo/HBLink3_Install/README.md

 ./ufw-firewall_install.sh
 ```

-## FDMR-Monitor Installation
+## HBMonv2 Installation

-fdmr-mon_install.sh is used to install the FDMR-Monitor Dashboard by OA4DOA.
+HBMonv2_install.sh is used to install the HBMonv2 Dashboard by SP2ONG.
 It will first build you a webserver
 with php support and then install the dashboard.
 In order to do so, follow the steps below:

 Change into the HBLink3_Install directory if not already:
 ```
 cd /opt/HBLink3_Install
 ```
-Make the fdmr-mon_install.sh file executable:
+Make the HBMonv2_install.sh file executable:
 ```
-chmod +x fdmr-mon_install.sh
+chmod +x HBMonv2_install.sh
 ```
-Now run the fdmr-mon_install.sh script.
+Now run the HBMonv2_install.sh script.
 When installation is completed,
-you will be presented with instructions on how to test FDMR-Monitor:
+you will be presented with instructions on how to test HBMonv2:
 ```
-./fdmr-mon_install.sh
+./HBMonv2_install.sh
 ```